canonical/open-documentation-academy/README.md

 The [Canonical contributor licence agreement](https://ubuntu.com/legal/contributors) is one such CLA.
 This [needs to be signed](https://ubuntu.com/legal/contributors/agreement) before a contribution can be considered for inclusion within one of Canonical's projects.
 Many GitHub repositories for Canonical projects will  automatically check whether a contributor has signed the CLA when a contribution is made.

-The `cla` issue label is used to help identify which tasks require a contributor to have signed the CLA.
-Contributions to these tasks
+The `cla` issue label is used to help identify which tasks require a contributor to have signed a CLA.

 ### Time considerations

 We’re completely flexible when it comes to how much time a task may take a contributor.
 Take as little or as much time as you need.

-However, we do ask for potential contributors to indicate an estimated target date.
-This is only to enable us to better manage the task list and to ensure tasks are being actively worked on.
-If you need to change your estimation, please let us know - it won’t be a problem.
-Similarly, if you are unable to work on a task for a period of time, also let us know.
+However, we do ask that potential contributors indicate an estimated target date.
+This helps us to better manage the task list and to ensure tasks are being actively worked on.
+If you need to change your estimate, please let us know because it won’t be a problem.
+Similarly, let us know if you are unable to work on a task for a period of time.
 A comment attached to the task is enough.

-If there has been no activity on a task for several weeks, we'll initially reach out to the assignee before releasing that task back into the pool of unassigned tasks.
+If there has been no activity on a task for several weeks, we'll initially reach out to the assignee before releasing the task back into the pool of unassigned tasks.

 ### Issue labels